Find Healthcare Schools

 The states with the most job growth for Nuclear Medicine Technologist are Wyoming, Utah, and Alaska.
 Watch out if you plan on working in North Dakota, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.

-How Much Does a Nuclear Medicine Technologist Make?
+Salary for a Nuclear Medicine Technologist

 Nuclear Medicine Technologists make between $55,330 and $104,730 a year.